scalacenter/scalac-profiling/README.md

   and without optimization, and compare the profiles.
 There are also some extra counters.
 - [x] Time resolving types from classpath
   - [x] Total
-  - [ ] By jar: this has been deemed **not possible** as of the current scalac infrastructure.
-- [ ] Imports – unused/wildcard timings?<br>
-      Assessing the impact of unused and wildcard imports boils down to measuring the cost of creating contexts and scopes in typer and the cost of completing unused symbols.
-Some informal benchmarks have shown that this cost is actually small, and no compile time difference has been perceived in projects that feature significant amount of unused and wildcard imports.
-However, in order to enable large-scale examples, our PR to scalac adds counters to Scalac scopes.